Why is Xanax a Controlled Substance?

 Who Is at Risk for Xanax Addiction?

-There are several factors that increase an individual’s likelihood of developing a Xanax addiction.
+Several factors increase an individual’s likelihood of developing a Inpatient.
 These include:

 It’s important to note that not everyone who uses Xanax will develop an addiction.
 However, understanding these risk factors can help individuals, healthcare providers, and families take proactive steps to prevent Xanax misuse and addiction.